gofractally/Eden/doc/clsdk/src/std/auth1/README.md

 - A new notification system, since require_recipient does not play well with `run`

 None of these proposals would require hard forks.

+## Not Covered

+There is a topic which is application-specific: the creation and management of accounts.
+Hopefully we'll see several groups experiment with various approaches.
+Some potential ideas to explore:

+- Pay-to-key: these accounts could come and go as funds enter and exit them
+- Real-person accounts, including key recovery using human-to-human verification
+- Accounts with time-locked withdrawals